2Yr·

 The magic words here are "decentralized applications" (DApps) and "smart contracts", which can be used to program existing cryptocurrencies.

 Smart contracts are intelligent and programmed contracts that are automatically executed when certain criteria are met.
 Anyone who has ever bought something on Ebay classifieds knows the problem: either the seller has to send the goods first or the buyer has to send the money first - one of them is taking a risk.
 Of course, you could use a middleman as a trusted intermediary.
-But this is expensive and far too time-consuming, especially for smaller transactions.
+However, this is expensive and far too time-consuming, especially for smaller transactions.
 However, if there is a smart contract, the crypto network takes on the role of middleman.
 Only when the seller and buyer have fulfilled their part of the (purchase) contract is the contract executed and the buyer/seller receive the agreed equivalent value.

 In contrast to apps that are executed on smartphones, DApps are executed in a decentralized / distributed manner in a crypto network.
 For example, the Ethereum DApp UniSwap can be used to exchange different cryptocurrencies for each other.